 Please note: The webinars will cover the same topics on both October 14th and November 18th.
 The only portion that may differ is the hot topics in risk management.

 Risk Management/Operations: Return-to-Work – 5 credits

 Risk Management/Operations: Facility Maintenance/Property Inspections – 5 credits

 Eligible for credit for the SDAO/SDIS Training category.

 Society of Human Resource Management (SHRM): 1 PDC HR Expertise (Workplace Risk Management) for attending the Violence in the Workplace segment.

-We have applied for 3 continuing education credits through the State of Oregon for licensed insurance agents.
+3 continuing education credits through the State of Oregon for licensed insurance agents.

 CERTIFICATE OF COMPLETION

 A certificate of completion will be emailed to attendees after the webinar is completed to use for recordkeeping purposes.